Derivatives of Stochastic Gradient Descent in parametric optimization: Conclusion

 Closely related to the general issue of differentiating parametric optimization problems is solving bilevel optimization, where the Jacobian of the inner problem is crucial to analyze. \citet{chen2021closing} introduces a method, demonstrating improved convergence rates for stochastic nested problems through a unified SGD approach.
 In the same vein, \citet{arbel2021amortized} leverages inexact implicit differentiation and warm-start strategies to match the computational efficiency of oracle methods, proving effective in hyperparameter optimization.
 Additionally, the work \citep{ji2021bilevel} provides a thorough convergence analysis for AID and ITD-based methods, proposing the novel stocBiO algorithm for enhanced sample complexity.
 Furthermore, \citep{dagreou2022framework,dagreou2024lower} introduce a novel framework allowing unbiased gradient estimates and variance reduction methods for stochastic bilevel optimization.

-Although this is not the initial focus of this work, the technical bulk of our arguments requires analyzing \emph{perturbed, or inexact, SGD sequences}, in other words, the robustness of the stochastic gradient algorithm with non-centered noise, or non-vanishing deterministic errors.
-Such questioning around robustness to errors have existed for decades in the stochastic approximation literature, see for example \citep{ermoliev1983stochastic,chen1987convergence} and reference therein.
+Although this is not the initial focus of this work, the technical bulk of our arguments requires an analysis of \emph{perturbed, or inexact, SGD sequences}.
+This amounts to study the robustness of the stochastic gradient algorithm with non-centered noise, or equivalently non-vanishing deterministic errors.
+Such questioning around robustness to errors have existed for decades in the stochastic approximation literature, see for example \citep{ermoliev1983stochastic,chen1987convergence} and references therein.
 Many existing results presented in the literature are qualitative and relate to nonconvex optimization \citep{solodov1998error,borkar2009stochastic,doucet2017asymptotic,ramaswamy2017analysis,dieuleveut2023stochastic}.
 Let us also mention the smooth convex setting for which inexact oracles have been studied by \citep{nedic2010effect,devolder2014first}.
-As a by-product of our analysis, we provide a contribution to this literature, in the smooth, strongly convex setting, we provide a general mean squared error analysis for a diversity of step size regimes.
+A recent account of existing convergence results for biased SGD is given by \cite{demidovich2023guide}.
+As a by-product of our arguments, we provide a general mean squared error convergence analysis of inexact SGD for a diversity of step size regimes, in the smooth, strongly convex setting.
+Our analysis allows to handle random non stationary bias terms, whose magnitude depend on the iteration counter $k$.
+This is customary as the errors in the sequence of derivatives are due to the suboptimality of the sequence of iterates.
+These errors thus depend on the realization of the iterate sequence, requiring a dedicated analysis not covered by existing art \cite{demidovich2023guide}.